johnnycaol/iOS-Google-Calendar-Integration/README.md

 # QuickstartApp

-### An iOS app with Swift and Google Calendar Integration
+### An iOS sandbox with Swift and Google Calendar Integration

 - Fetch Google Calendar Events through OAuth2 Protocol
 - Post New Events to Google Calendar